Synthetic training set generation using text-to-audio models for environmental sound classification: Conclusions and future works

 \section{Conclusions and future works}

-In this paper, we analyzed the impact of including Text-To-Audio-generated datasets in the training process of learning-based models for ESC.
-We examined two ESC models and two TTA models across two scenarios: a) augmenting the training dataset with data generated using TTA models; b) the training dataset solely consists of synthetic audio generated by TTA models.
-From the results, we can conclude that TTA-generated datasets are beneficial when used as data augmentation techniques, but are not ready to be used as the only source of data during training.
+This paper investigates the impact of incorporating Text-To-Audio-generated datasets into the training process of ESC systems.
+We conducted various experiments to explore different methods of integrating and replacing the original dataset with additional training data generated with TTA models.
+The results show that generated datasets are beneficial when used as data augmentation techniques, but are not ready to be used as the only source of data during training.
+When replacing part of the real dataset with synthetically generated data, the results are comparable to the baseline up to 10-20\% of the data, depending on the ESC model and TTA used.
 We believe that the obtained results motivate further investigations on the topic.
-Future works will include the exploration of more advanced prompt engineering strategies and the investigation of fine-tuning methods to improve generation capabilities of TTA models.
-We will further investigate with training the models with simultaneously artificial data and real-world data, to find a balance between them which allows to overcome the expensive operation of collecting and labeling real-world data.
+In fact, as the quality of TTAs increases, it is likely that such a training set synthesis approach will be more and more beneficial.
+Future works will include the exploration of more advanced prompt engineering strategies and the investigation of fine-tuning methods to improve the generation capabilities of TTA models.